ckgresla/MI6/README.md

 # Agent Focused RL

-A pocket-repo for RL stuff; Algorithms, pre-trained Agents and Pointers to information
+A pocket-repo for RL stuff; Algorithms, pre-trained Agents, implementations and pointers to information

 ## Hit-List
-Algorithms yet to be implemented
+Algorithms already implemented;
 1. REINFORCE
 2. VPG
-  - one with the schulman Generalized Advantage Estimation (VPG) & one w/o (REINFORCE) -- technically same algorithm but slightly different
+  -  VPG makes use of Schulman's Generalized Advantage Estimation whereas the REINFORCE implementation uses rewards per timestep (reaction for each action) -- the algorithms are basically the same with the exception of VPG's Value Network/Function, Normalized and Baselined rewards
+Algorithms yet to be implemented;
-3. TBD
+3. TRPO
+4. DQN

+Tools to leverage
+- WarpDrive- https://github.com/salesforce/warp-drive (dare I say "blazingly" fast parallelization for Multi-Agent training via GPU + PyTorch)

 ## Info